Colonization of Mars: Temperature and seasons

 Mars has an axial tilt of 25.19°, similar to Earth's 23.44°.
 As a result, Mars has seasons much like Earth, though on average they last nearly twice as long because the Martian year is about 1.88 Earth years.
 Mars's temperature regime is more similar to Earth's than to any other planet's in the Solar System.
 While generally colder than Earth, Mars can have Earth-like temperatures in some areas and at certain times.

 Soil

 The Martian soil is toxic due to relatively high concentrations of chlorine and associated compounds, such as perchlorates, which are hazardous to all known forms of life, even though some halotolerant microorganisms might be able to cope with enhanced perchlorate concentrations by drawing on physiological adaptations similar to those observed in the yeast Debaryomyces hansenii exposed in lab experiments to increasing NaClO_{4} concentrations.

-The presence of perchlorates may form a key component of solid rocket propellant, combining with other materials via resonant acoustic mixing.
+The perchlorates may form a key component of solid rocket propellant, combining with other materials via resonant acoustic mixing.